 “I have no special talents.
 I am only passionately curious.” -Albert Einstein

-Their construct is consistent with some of the earliest descriptions of curiosity that say that it is a ‘passion for learning’ and speak of to the positive motivational drive for knowledge which underlies curiosity.
+Their construct is consistent with some of the earliest descriptions of curiosity that say that it is a “passion for learning” and speak of the positive motivational drive for knowledge that underlies curiosity.
 Consistent findings have linked curiosity to the construct of intrinsic motivation.
 In light of this, there is theoretical support that says that promoting autonomy, feelings of competence, and connectedness can foster intrinsic motivation and, therefore, increase curiosity.

 How can we do this?
 Here are 10 ways to get you started!

-- 2. Spend more time on the floor and outside.
+- Spend more time on the floor and outside.
 One of the best ways to explore with your little one is with natural stimuli!

-- 4. Exploring with the senses plays a big part on how we discover and see the world.
+- Exploring with the senses plays a big part in how we discover and see the world.
 Go outside and try playing “I spy” with different colors, shapes, and sizes.
 “I spy with my little eye, something round and yellow”.
 How about playing I hear with my little ear too?
 “I hear with my little ear two birds singing”.
 You can actually try this game using all your senses, there’s no limit!
 “I spy, I hear, I feel, I taste, I smell”.

-- 5. Play with the different seasons.
+- Play with the different seasons.
 What do you think of when you say summer days or winter?

-- 7. Make a journal.
+- Make a journal.
 Write down all your kid’s “why” questions and make it an activity to answer one each day!
 “Why does the sun go to bed later in springtime?”, “Why are they called hot dogs if they are not made from dogs?”.

-- 9. Encouragement is a key ingredient!
+- Encouragement is a key ingredient!
 An ASCD publication found that children are very attuned to the feedback of adults.
 When the adult makes encouraging faces or comments, children are more likely to explore further.

 Sometimes children’s unending questions seem overwhelming and can challenge our knowledge.
 We have to remember that their curiosity is their drive to understand and explore the world.
-So, the best thing we can do to foster their lifelong learning and creativity is answer: “That’s a good question!
+So, the best thing we can do to foster their lifelong learning and creativity is the answer: “That’s a good question!
 Let’s find out!”.